Today is a little bit of a different article for you. I have a theme for you by Travis Stoetzel on Sandbag Exercises for Injury Prevention.

 As a strength coach, injury prevention is the #1 priority over anything else!
-If you’re an athlete and you get injured, you’re out of the game and therefore worth NOTHING.
+If you’re an athlete and get injured, you’re out of the game and therefore worth NOTHING.

-1) Sandbags Build RUGGED Strength
+1. Sandbags Build RUGGED Strength

-2) Sandbags help fill the holes most regular strength training programs leave open.
+2. Sandbags help fill the holes most regular strength training programs leave open.

-3) Sandbags help build all around power.
+3. Sandbags help build all-around power.

 So, why is this type of training so important for preventing injuries?

 Most injuries occur in the eccentric portion of a movement.
-This is the “slowing down” portion of a movement or exercise.
+This is the “slowing down” part of a movement or exercise.
 With sandbags, we can take that away in some instances and lower the risk of injury if we have to.

 This works great for beginners and young athletes that are not yet strong enough to deal with heavier barbells and dumbbells.

-Travis Stoetzel is a highly unconventional hardcore strength and conditioning specialist who focuses on serious athletes and trainees to help them improve their overall performance and physique.
+Travis Stoetzel is a highly unconventional hardcore strength and conditioning specialist who focuses on severe athletes and trainees to help them improve their overall performance and physique.
 He specializes in training athletes specifically in aggressive sports such as wrestling, MMA, and football.

-Travis does this with “underground” type training methods including Strongman, kettlebells, ropes, chains, body weight, Olympic lifting, sandbags, sleds, and tires.
+Travis does this with “underground” type training methods, including Strongman, kettlebells, ropes, chains, body weight, Olympic lifting, sandbags, sleds, and tires.
 He owns a small hardcore gym in Omaha, Nebraska, called the Forged Athlete, where he helps athletes and serious trainees alike accomplish their performance and physique enhancement goals.

-Huge thanks to Travis for great article.
+Huge thanks to Travis for the great article.